Resources / Contractors

 If your subcontractor isn't insured and you don't have proper certificates from them, it will cost you.

-Certificates should show: the sub's GL policy, workers comp (if applicable), and you listed as certificate holder.
+Certificates should show: the sub's GL policy, work comp (if applicable), and you listed as certificate holder.
 "Additional insured" status may be required depending on the job.

 Understanding audits

-At the end of your policy period, your carrier audits your actual payroll and subcontractor costs against what was estimated when the policy was written.
+At the end of your policy period, your insurance company audits your actual payroll and subcontractor costs against what was estimated when the policy was written.
 If you earned more or used more subs than estimated, you owe additional premium.
 If less, you may get a refund.

 Audit prep is straightforward if your records are clean: payroll broken down by employee and job classification, subcontractor payments with corresponding certificates.
 If your records are messy, the auditor makes assumptions — and they usually aren't in your favor.